How to Use Comparative and Superlative Forms of Adjectives in Slovak

 Forming the Comparative in Slovak

-The comparative form of adjectives in Slovak is typically formed by adding the suffix -ší (or its variants) to the adjective stem.
-This is similar to adding "-er" in English (e.g., "tall" → "taller").
+The comparative form in Slovak is typically created by adding the suffix -ejší or -ší to the adjective stem.
+The choice depends on the adjective's ending and phonetic rules.

 For example, the adjective rýchly (fast) becomes rýchlejší (faster) in the comparative form.